MicrosoftDocs/dataexplorer-docs/data-explorer/net-sdk-ingest-data.md

 # Ingest data using the Azure Data Explorer .NET SDK

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 It provides two client libraries for .NET: an [ingest library](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Ingest/) and [a data library](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Data/).
 For more information on .NET SDK, see [about .NET SDK](/azure/data-explorer/kusto/api/netfx/about-the-sdk).
+The supported platforms are .NETCoreApp 2.0, and .NETFramework 4.6.2.
 These libraries enable you to ingest (load) data into a cluster and query data from your code.
 In this article, you first create a table and data mapping in a test cluster.
 You then queue an ingestion to the cluster and validate the results.

 ## Prerequisites

 * If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.
 * [A test cluster and database](create-cluster-database-portal.md)
-* supported platforms .NETCoreApp 2.0, .NETFramework 4.6.2

 ## Install the ingest library